freebsd/freebsd-quarterly/2020q2/office_hours.md

 Contact: Allan Jude <allanjude@freebsd.org>

-Starting on the first of April 2020, the FreeBSD project has started hostingly regular video streams to foster greater communication within the wider FreeBSD community.
+Starting on the first of April 2020, the FreeBSD project has started hosting regular video streams to foster greater communication within the wider FreeBSD community.
 The first of these sessions took the form of a public question and answer session, which drew over 60 participants.
 A second session was held two weeks later at a time more appropriate for